Judge Dredd (board game)

 Judge Dredd, subtitled "The Game of Crime-Fighting in Mega-City One", is a board game published by Games Workshop (GW) in 1982 that is based on the dystopian comic series Judge Dredd that appeared in the British comic magazine 2000 AD.
+It was designed by Ian Livingstone, the co-founder of Games Workshop.

+In 2022, Rebellion republished the game, alongside the Richard Halliwell games, Block Mania and Mega-Mania.

 Description

 Judge Dredd is a board game for 2–6 players where each players takes on the role of a Judge in Mega-City One.